TimOliver/TOWebViewController/README.md

 *With the announcement of iOS 12, [`UIWebView`](https://developer.apple.com/documentation/uikit/uiwebview) is now officially deprecated.
-Since this library relies on UIWebView, it has now effectively been rendered obsolete by Apple.*
+As of iOS 13, Apple have started rejecting apps that implement `UIWebView`, rendering this library completely defunct.*

-*This library will continue to be maintained as long as developers are still supporting older versions of iOS, but no new features will be added.*
+*This library will be left up for developers who may still need to support iOS 7, but no new features will be added, nor will support be provided.
+Stay tuned.
+Plans for a `WKWebView` version are in the making. :D*

 ---